Noor-n204/Zombie_Runner/README.md

  We can set the firerate in Utilities.cs with 2 constant floats named as PistolFireRate, SMGFireRate for pistol, and smg accordingly.
  The firerate is the the delay between each bullet fired if the user press and holds Up/W key.
  A bullet prefab is created in Prefabs/Weapons folder, this prefab gets spawned depending upon the input and firerate.
  The speed of the bullet can be set in the inspector view of the bullet prefab.
-The prefab hasCollisionEnter fuction that listens to the bullet hit.
+The prefab has CollisionEnter fuction that listens to the bullet hit.
- If a zombie comes in collision with the bullet, it destroys the bullet and play's the kill animation of the zombie.
+ If a zombie comes in collision with the bullet, it destroys the bullet and plays the kill animation of the zombie.
 (9 hours)

  # week 12